A8N0RMAL/Operating-Systems/README.md

 - These considerations are essential for optimizing resource usage and ensuring correct behavior when using `fork()` and `exec()` in multithreaded programs.

 ---
-Here's a summarized explanation of Thread Cancellation based on the images you provided.

----

 ### Threading Issues (Thread Cancellation)
 - Thread cancellation is the process of stopping a thread before it completes its task.
 It is typically done in cases where the result is already obtained by one thread, or the task has been canceled by the user.